gmac/pods.js/README.md

 # Micro Module Definition (MMD)

-MMD is a tiny (0.6kb / 0.4kb-gzipped) synchronous module definition and dependency management framework, built around a familiar `define`/`require` interface.
-While AMD is awesome, sometimes the big kid frameworks such as [Require.js](http://requirejs.org/ "Require.js") and [curl.js](https://github.com/cujojs/curl "curl.js") can still be overkill for tiny (<5kb) web applications contained in a single script file.
-MMD is designed to provide module definition, deferred parsing, and dependency injection for those peanut apps without adding excessive weight.
-It's built and tested to be small, simple, and robust.
+MMD is a tiny (0.6kb / 0.4kb-gzipped) synchronous module definition and dependency management framework, built around a familiar define/require interface.
+While AMD is great, even the big kid frameworks such as [Require.js](http://requirejs.org/ "Require.js") and [curl.js](https://github.com/cujojs/curl "curl.js") can sometimes be overkill for tiny (< 5kb) web applications contained in a single script file.
+MMD is designed to provide module definition, deferred parsing, and dependency injection for those micro applications without adding excessive weight.
+MMD is built and tested to be small, simple, and robust.

 The `mmd` API has only two methods: `define` and `require`.